When and how do financial incentives work best to promote the hiring and retention of people with disabilities? Researchers to find answers

 Key partners in the project include Employment and Social Development Canada (ESDC), which administers the $40-million Opportunities Fund for Persons with Disabilities, and the national employment service provider Canadian Council on Rehabilitation and Work (CCRW).
 Employers are also among the partners, with Jazz Aviation and a Giant Tiger franchise having already signed on.

-This partnership will directly benefit job-seekers with disabilities, as well as the community organizations serving them, the employers hiring them and the policy-makers developing programs to support them, says Dr. Rebecca Gewurtz, an associate professor in McMaster University’s School of Rehabilitation Science and co-lead on this project.
+This partnership will directly benefit job-seekers with disabilities, as well as the community organizations serving them, the employers hiring them and the policy-makers developing programs to support them, says Dr. Rebecca Gewurtz, an associate professor in McMaster University’s School of Rehabilitation Sciences and co-lead on this project.

 We believe our research on financial incentives will help move stakeholders beyond their polarized opinions and inform incentive programs going forward.